eurostat/NLP4Stat/Knowledge Database/README.md

 #### 1.3.
 Knowledge database backup

-To take a backup of the whole knowledge graph, go to Conductor / Interactive SQL (ISQL) and paste the code in xxx, then paste below the command: dump_one_graph('https://ec.europa.eu/eurostat/nlp4stat/knowledge/', './data_', 1000000000);
+To take a backup of the whole knowledge graph, go to Conductor / Interactive SQL (ISQL) and paste the code in [backup_script.txt](backup_script.txt), then paste below the command:

+dump_one_graph('https://ec.europa.eu/eurostat/nlp4stat/knowledge/', './data_', 1000000000);